Computed Tomography Certificate Courses and Requirements →

 Two Tracks for Prospective Students

 Track #1 is Didactic only and will not provide clinical space for enrolled students.
-Students will meet once during each week for 4 hours.
+Students will have the opportunity to meet every other week in a hybrid model that is online/remote using the WebEx platform for live instruction.
 This track will serve the Diagnostic X-ray, Nuclear Medicine Technologist and Radiation Therapy population that wants to advance in the Field of Computed Tomography, giving these technologists a solid foundation of knowledge and certification recognition to help pursue their career advancement.

 Track #2 has both a Didactic and Clinical portion to the program.
-Enrolled students will meet once during each week for 4 hours and will also be placed into a clinical site for 16 hours each week.
+Enrolled students have the opportunity to meet every other week in a hybrid model that is online/remote using the WebEx platform for live instruction, and will also be placed into a clinical site for 12-16 hours each week.
 If you successfully complete the didactic and clinical courses, you will meet the educational and clinical experience requirements to take the American Registry of Radiologic Technologist's (ARRT) post primary certification examination in CT.

 - Health Screenings